-7.4 The first case management hearing may, if it is appropriate, be conducted along relatively informal lines.
-In that event, the emphasis will usually be on an "exchange" between all participants (rather than having only counsel speaking and then only in a fixed sequence).
-The lawyer with primary responsibility for the proceeding within the applicant's and respondent's law firms must attend.
+7.4 The first case management hearing will usually be conducted by way of an "exchange" between all participants (rather than having only counsel speaking and then only in a fixed sequence).
+At least one of the counsel briefed to appear in the class action and the lawyer with primary responsibility for the class action must attend.

 7.5 This section should be read together with the Central Practice Note in regard to case management hearings (see Part 8 of the Central Practice Note, including the obligation to communicate with other parties in advance of a case management hearing in paragraph 8.6).

 7.6 At the first case management hearing the parties will be asked to outline the issues and facts that appear to be in dispute.

 7.7 Unless specific disclosure in accordance with Parts 5 and 6 above has already been made, the question of the disclosure requirements and any issues arising, including any objections, will be substantively addressed.

 7.8 In addition, the parties should be in a position to address the following:

 (a) any issues regarding the description of class members (see ss 33C(1) and 33H(1) of the Federal Court Act);

 (b) a timetable for the delivery of a defence;